gn0/lsx86features/README.md

 # `lsx86features`: list x86 extension sets used by a compiled binary

-This program is useful for checking whether your compiled binaries make use of certain vector instructions that are not commonly available but your CPU supports.
+This CLI tool is useful for checking whether your compiled binaries make use of certain vector instructions that are not commonly available but your CPU supports.
+It is essentially a wrapper around the [iced-x86](https://crates.io/crates/iced-x86) and [goblin](https://crates.io/crates/goblin) Rust crates.
+If you are interested in how specific functions were compiled, you can also list instruction sets for specific symbol names.

 For example, suppose that your CPU supports the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) vector extension set: